facefusion/facefusion/README.md

   --face-detector-score [0.0-1.0]                                                                                    specify the score threshold used for the face detector

 face selector:
-  --face-selector-mode {reference,many}                                                                              specify the mode for the face selector
+  --face-selector-mode {reference,one,many}                                                                          specify the mode for the face selector
   --reference-face-position REFERENCE_FACE_POSITION                                                                  specify the position of the reference face
   --reference-face-distance [0.0-1.5]                                                                                specify the distance between the reference face and the target face
   --reference-frame-number REFERENCE_FRAME_NUMBER                                                                    specify the number of the reference frame